Queens Burn Injury Lawyers

-If you or somebody you know has suffered a burn injury due to an accident in New York City, and the injury is impacting your daily life and finances, contact our skilled Brooklyn burn injury lawyers at Rosenberg & Rodriguez right away.
-You may have the right to receive compensation, and we can assist you in pursuing it.
+If you or someone you know has experienced a burn injury caused by an accident in New York City, and it is affecting your daily life and finances, please contact Rosenberg & Rodriguez’s experienced Queens burn injury lawyers immediately.
+You may be entitled to compensation, and we can help you pursue it.
 At Rosenberg & Rodriguez, we are committed to assisting burn injury victims throughout New York City who have experienced unexpected accidents.
-We understand the devastating effect that burn injuries can have on your life and we are here to offer you support throughout the entire process.
+We understand the devastating effect that burn injuries can have on your life, and we are here to offer you support throughout the entire process.

 - Heat burns – Exposure to high temperatures, including flames, explosions, steam, hot liquids, or contact with a hot object, can cause damage to several layers of the skin.

 - Cold burns – Skin tissue can become damaged by extremely cold temperatures, either by freezing or chapping, which can result in conditions such as frostbite and windburn.

 - Electrical burns – When a person touches a live wire or gets struck by lightning, electricity can burn their skin similarly to intense heat.

 - Chemical burns – Chemicals that are caustic or toxic, including solids, liquids, and gases, can cause chemical reactions that harm or ruin skin tissue.
 For example, if battery acid spills onto a person’s hands, it can result in damage.

 - Radiation burns – Exposure to high energy waves and particles can damage the skin cells and tissues underneath.
 Both sunburn and burns caused by radiation-based cancer treatments are examples of radiation burns.